zuozhenggh/learning-library/analytics-library/sailgp/analytics2/analytics2.md

    ![pic2](images/first-map.png)

-   We want to be able to distinguish the path of each team separately.
+7. We want to be able to distinguish the path of each team separately.
 Let's color-code each team.
 Drag the `B_NAME` column to the **Color** field.

    ![pic2](images/drag-bname-color.png)

-   This shows each team as a separate color.
+8. This shows each team as a separate color.
 However, it's still a lot of data to digest.
 How do we zoom in on only the data that's relevant for that start?
 Let's filter the data to show only the first seconds of the race.

    Drag `TIME_GRP` to the Filter area.

    ![pic2](images/drag-filter.png)

-   Set the filter type to **RANGE**.
+9. Set the filter type to **RANGE**.

    ![pic2](images/filter-range.png)

-   Choose only the 10 seconds before and after the start.
+10. Choose only the 10 seconds before and after the start.
 In the filter parameters, **Start** will be `-10` and **End** will be `10`.

    ![pic2](images/start-seconds.png)

    This still isn’t perfect, because we cannot see the starting line.
 We have no context of the race course (starting line, marks, et cetera).

-   Our next task will be to bring in the geographical elements for starting line, marks, et cetera.
-First Save, the project as `Performance analysis`.
+11. Our next task will be to bring in the geographical elements for starting line, marks, et cetera.
+First **Save** the project as `Performance analysis`.

    ![pic2](images/save-project3.png)

-   Then, go back to the **Home Page**.
+12. Then, go back to the **Home Page**.

    ![pic2](images/to-homepage4.png)

-## **STEP 2**: Add geographical data of the race course
+## **TASK 2**: Add Geographical Data Of The Race Course

 1. **Download** a file that contains all the geographical elements (such as starting line, waypoints and finish line) from <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/XfJRoExhW_0WX_aspj4H1U2Ce8vDA45SRZFW_27KmXYRFXbyRNhjvvU98cB5FbVG/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_bermuda.geojson" target="\_blank">File with Bermuda geo elements</a> to your local machine.
 Depending on your browser, you may have to use Right Click.
 Make sure that the file is saved with extension `.geojson`.